clinical-meteor/cookbook/appstructure.md

 ------------------------------------------------------------------
-### Structuring Apps
+### Namespacing

-Also, be on the lookout for what I refer to the 'bubble templating'.
-I don't know how exactly to explain this, but the closest thing I can think of is a bubble sort.
-The reactive templates work on a similar bubbling principle.
-It's a side affect of the javascript's functional programming paradigm, and works similar to how anonymous functions don't have an intrinsic ordering.
-The result is that refreshes and new data just bubble up to the templates.

-The end result is that it works really well (I have *no* complaints about it, and never plan on going back, if I can help it), particularly when the templates are tied into Session variables.
-But it's a very different approach than C, C#, ObjectiveC and Java.
-Very different.
-So don't worry about MVC in the traditional sense.
-You won't be spending the weeks of drudgery doing plumbing and wiring like you're accustomed to.
-And everything sitting in the global context... hasn't been an issue for me so far.

-As far as dependencies and namespaces go....  this may sound weird, but as far as the dependencies go, my best recommendation would be to make sure you're using an IDE that supports refactoring (ie. invest in a copy of WebStorm).
+As far as dependencies and namespaces go....  my best recommendation would be to make sure you're using an IDE that supports refactoring (ie. invest in a copy of WebStorm).
 What you're going to find is that you're going to find some functionality that gets reused between projects, and you'll want to carry that functionality between projects, which will require refactoring bits and pieces of code out into packages, and then defining dependencies in the package.js files.

 As for namespacing, just use the filesystem as a namespace.
 Feel free to use multi dotted names like so: